jepyh/Sentiment_Analysis_of_User_Reviews/README.md

 To download the chinese word vectors trained with different representations, context features, and corpora. https://github.com/Embedding/Chinese-Word-Vectors
 In this project we use sgns.zhihu.bigram.

+### PS Cuz the dataset of AI challenger is too large to upload, three simplified datasets would be apply in this demo.